|

 Venturing out around the harbour, you’ll also spot some of Copenhagen’s key sights, from palaces to the Little Mermaid, and you can also find combined tickets for the hop-on hop-off bus and the Copenhagen boat tour.

-Outside of the summer, these do stop at fewer spots so it’s worth checking in advance if you’re planning to explore somewhere in particular.
+The hop-on hop-off canal tours are temporarily suspended but there have previously been 48-hour tickets, which gives you even more flexibility to explore by water.
+Outside of the summer, these stopped at fewer spots so it’s worth checking in advance if you’re planning to explore somewhere in particular.

 The picturesque harbour at Nyhavn - visiting Copenhagen with kids